Well, it’s time to settle this debate once and for all.

 Lastly, we really cannot ignore the money factor, now can we?

 For only a few hundred dollars, Booster gives you an elite studying experience using material that’s very representative and absolutely up-to-date.
-Whereas Bootcamp charges almost double that for the same.
+Whereas Bootcamp is priced a little higher for almost the same offerings.

 Furthermore, Booster offers a higher score guarantee, while Bootcamp doesn’t.